A Veterinarian’s Guide

 Monitoring Bloods

 Our CBD oils are formulated for oral use.
 They may be mixed with food, or administered directly into the mouth using a small syringe.
-CBD oil is best given with a lipid-rich food (e.g. peanut butter) to enhance absorption.
+CBD oil is best given with lipid-rich foods (e.g. peanut butter) to enhance absorption.

 Administration